My hotel room’s out to get me (and other stories from my first 24 hours in Taiwan)

 Blood dripping down my back and without a first aid kit, I took a cold shower until the bleeding stopped, then applied antiseptic cream which I hadn’t intended to bring but had earlier noticed in one of my bags.
 And then slept on my side, so the bed didn’t look like a murder scene by morning.

-But when I woke up, the hotel room had another go at taking me out.
+Then, when I woke up, the hotel room had another go at taking me out.

 I was excited to use the Japanese-style toilet with inbuilt seat warmer, fan, bidet, and other features I couldn’t decipher.
 But unfortunately once the bidet started, the lights on the wall-mounted remote went dark, and the seat warmer and bidet feature suddenly wouldn’t stop.